 - The film version of Chicago falls under All In Their Heads.
 Except for those numbers actually performed on stage, all the songs are the product of Roxie Hart's imagination, to the point where the song "Class" was removed because there was no way the director could make it fit.

-- Nine is done by the same director, and does the same thing.
+- Nine (Musical) is done by the same director, and does the same thing.
 Since it's an adaptation of 8 1/2, this works pretty well.
 The protagonist is having a mid-life crisis and is a creative film director.

 - Enchanted is definitely of the Alternate Universe type.
 Giselle is from another universe and sometimes has the ability to make our universe act according to her universe's rules.
 When everyone starts singing in Central Park, Robert wonders where they learned the song.